 Professional pest control is not cheap and it’s assumed the result is guaranteed, but the truth is you would be hard pressed to find any company that guarantees successful elimination of bed bugs.

 In fact, you’ll likely find yourself signing a contract guaranteeing that nothing is guaranteed, even your health!
 So I’ve listed the 5 things your bed bug exterminator won’t tell you and would rather you not ask.

 1) You’ll do the hard part!

 Did you think that hiring a pest control company would make this easy on you?
 Think again!
 You are expected to do all the prep-work before the exterminator gets there, and every follow-up treatment, and you’ll sign an agreement that you did everything on this pre-treatment list (it’s not small!).
 If the bed bugs come back after all the treatments, the company usually points to you missing a step.

 2. Exterminator isn’t Certified.

 The exterminator treating your home may not be a qualified professional, and they are not easy to find.
 Some technicians may not have the required training to recognize infestations.
 Always make sure you check the technician’s qualifications.

 3. No Guarantee

 Sign that contract and you’re likely agreeing to not hold the pest control company responsible for injury, disease, or illness caused, or allegedly caused, by treatment.
 Ask the company you hire for a Material Safety Data Sheet so you know what is at risk but don’t be surprised if they don’t show after you make that request :)

 4. Even the Pros Miss Infestations

-These bugs can go many months without feeding and hide in places you wouldn’t think of, such as electrical outlets, TV’s, and even in places like this lady’s nose (that’s scary!).
+Bed bugs can go many months without feeding and hide in places you wouldn’t think of, such as electrical outlets, TV’s, and even in places like this lady’s nose (that’s scary!).
 Even when the professional knows where to spray, it doesn’t mean he got all of them or that one didn’t hatch and move to another location.
-Make sure they’ll come back at no cost if you still spot them them a few days later.
+Make sure the exterminator will come back at no cost if you spot the bed bugs still alive a few days after treatment!